 We have no manufacturing facilities, and we have no experience in the clinical or commercial-scale manufacture of drugs or in designing drug manufacturing processes.
 We intend to rely on CMOs to manufacture some or all of our product candidates in clinical studies and our products that reach commercialization.
 Completion of our clinical studies and commercialization of our product candidates requires the manufacture of a sufficient supply of our product candidates.
-We have contracted with outside sources to manufacture our development compounds, including TNX-102 SL.
-If, for any reason, we become unable to rely on our current sources for the manufacture of our product candidates, either for clinical studies or, at some future date, for commercial quantities, then we would need to identify and contract with additional or replacement third-party manufacturers to manufacture compounds for nonclinical, preclinical, clinical, and commercial purposes.
-Although we are in discussions with other manufacturers we have identified as potential alternative CMOs of TNX-102 SL, we may not be successful in negotiating acceptable terms with any of them.
+We have contracted with outside sources to manufacture our development compounds, including Tonmya.
+If, for any reason, we become unable to rely on our current sources for the manufacture of our product candidates, either for clinical studies or, at some future date, for commercial quantities, then we would need to identify and contract with additional or replacement third-party manufacturers to manufactures we have identified as potential alternative CMOs of Tonmya, we may not be successful in negotiating acceptable terms with any of them.